 Students, chaperones, and teachers sleep inside the historic compound buildings.

 Students, parents and teachers research and take on specific characters who lived at Fort Ross, and come in costume prepared to role play that character during their stay.
-Each character is part of one of these historic groups that lived and worked at Fort Ross:
+Each character is part of one of the historic groups that lived and worked at Fort Ross.

 The FRC ELP Manager works with the teacher from registration until the day of their ELP session and an ELP Instructor works alongside the group during the day, offering guidance and support.
 The curriculum is aligned with 3rd through 5th grade California state standards.

 Our ELP program is available year-round, and is great fun for homeschooling families, older students, and even adults!
 Who wouldn’t want to sleep in an eight-sided blockhouse and make borscht in a thirty pound cast iron pot on an open fire?
 Call or email us to discuss.

 We offer an ELP overnight program on Monday-Tuesday or Thursday-Friday, and a single day ELDP program on Wednesdays.
 Contact us if you’re interested in weekends.

 Teacher Training is critical to a successful program.
 Every teacher must attend this training every 3 years.
 Trainings are scheduled 3 times a year during the ELP season.
 Contact Sondra Hunter for more information.

 Open Enrollment for the Fort Ross Environmental Living Program (ELP/ELDP) start April 1st.
 Applications submitted before April 1st for the following school year will not be considered.

 All applications are accepted on a first come first serve basis according to space availability.